RockENZO/Secure-chat-app/README.md

 # OLAF/Neighbourhood protocol modified

-# WARNING: THIS IS NOT A COMPLETE SPECIFICATION YET!
-DO NOT IMPLEMENT!

 ## Definitions
 - **User** A user has a key pair.
 Each user connects to one server at a time.
 - **Server** A server receives messages from clients and relays them towards the destination.